GSA/Section508.gov/_pages/training/2024-10-13-training-landing-508-what-is-it.md

   </li>
   <li class="usa-icon-list__item">
       <div class="usa-icon-list__icon text-green"><svg class="usa-icon" aria-hidden="true" role="img"><use xlink:href="{{ site.baseurl }}/assets/images/sprite.svg#check_circle"></use></svg></div>
-      <div class="usa-icon-list__content">By selecting "Search for Course on FAI.gov," searching for and completing FAC-049, you earn a downloadable PDF certificate along with continuing learning points (CLP).</div>
+      <div class="usa-icon-list__content">By selecting "Search for Course on FAI.gov," then searching for and completing FAC 049, you earn Continuing Learning Points (CLP) and receive a downloadable certificate, supporting your Federal Acquisition Certification (FAC).</div>

   </li>
 </ol>

 <div class="border-base radius-lg border-1px padding-1 margin-top-3" style="width: 100%; background-color: #f5f9fc;">
-    <strong>ATTENTION:</strong> The Federal Acquisition Institute (FAI) provides IT accessibility training courses that offer CLPs, needed to keep your Federal Acquisition Certification (FAC).
-To see the latest courses, go to <a href="https://www.fai.gov/training/find-and-register-for-courses" target="_blank">Find and Register for Courses on FAI.gov</a>.
+    <strong>ATTENTION:</strong> The Federal Acquisition Institute (FAI) offers this and other IT accessibility online training courses that allow you to earn Continuing Learning Points (CLP) and receive a downloadable certificate, supporting your Federal Acquisition Certification (FAC).
+To find these and other online courses, go to <a href="https://www.fai.gov/training/find-and-register-for-courses" target="_blank">Find and Register for Courses</a>.
 </div>

 ## Key Terms and References